-Validate server certs: Require client to reject any connection that is not authorized by a CA in the CA certificate path, or by another trusted CA (e.g., the system's CA).
+Validate server certs: Reject certificates that are not authorized by a CA in the CA certificate path, or by another trusted CA (e.g., the system's CA).
 Defaults to No.

-- Server name (SNI): Server name for the SNI (Server Name Indication) TLS extension.
-This must be a host name, not an IP address. - Certificate name: The name of the predefined certificate.
+Server name (SNI): Server name for the SNI (Server Name Indication) TLS extension.
+This must be a host name, not an IP address.

-- CA certificate path: Path on client containing CA certificates (in PEM format) to use to verify the server's cert.
-Path can reference \$ENV_VARS. - Private key path (mutual auth): Path on client containing the private key (in PEM format) to use.
+CA certificate path: Path on client containing CA certificates (in PEM format) to use to verify the server's cert.
 Path can reference \$ENV_VARS.

+Private key path (mutual auth): Path on client containing the private key (in PEM format) to use.
+Path can reference \$ENV_VARS .
+Use only if mutual auth is required.

-Use only if mutual auth is required. - Certificate path (mutual auth): Path on client containing certificates in (PEM format) to use.
-Path can reference \$ENV_VARS.
-Use only if mutual auth is required. - Passphrase: Passphrase to use to decrypt private key.
+Certificate path (mutual auth): Path on client containing certificates in (PEM format) to use.
+Path can reference \$ENV_VARS .
+Use only if mutual auth is required.

+Minimum TLS version: Optionally, select the minimum TLS version to use when connecting.

+Maximum TLS version: Optionally, select the maximum TLS version to use when connecting.